 - Searchable directory of businesses, schools and other public service bodies in PEI

-- SkillsPEI, a division of the Government of Prince Edward Island, offers many programs for job seekers, including Training PEI and Employ PEI
+- SkillsPEI, a division of the Government of PEI, offers programs for job seekers, including Training PEI and Employ PEI

 - Employment Assistance Service and Guide to Employment from PEI Association for Newcomers to PEI